Meet Our Yellowstone Guides

 you want to learn about Yellowstone

-Yellowstone is a very unique and scientifically complicated environment, and we are able to help you gain an under-standing of the active and sometimes violent geology for which the Park is famous.
+Yellowstone is a very unique and scientifically complicated environment, and we are able to help you gain an understanding of the active and sometimes violent geology for which the Park is famous.
 Kids are amazed as they learn about Yellowstone’s Caldera, one of the largest volcanoes in the world, while helping to spot wildlife.
-Our guides feel it is important to learn about Yellowstone as a whole including the wildlife, geology, the very primitive hot spring biology,forest ecology, and history, all of which play an important role in the Park’s ever changing ecology.
-Every one of our guides is fascinated by the Park and strives to continue their education to help enhance your visit.
+Our guides feel it is important to learn about Yellowstone as a whole including the wildlife, geology, very primitive hot spring biology, forest ecology, and history, all of which play an important role in the Park’s ever-changing ecology.
+Every one of our guides at Yellowstone Tour Guides is fascinated by the Park and strives to continue their education to help enhance your visit.

-All of our guides has been to seminars and/or in the field with some of the top scientists studying Yellowstone.
-If you truly want to learn about Yellowstone and its complex geology and microbiology, and to learn about this truly unique and wild ecosystem, we invite you to join us one of our sightseeing tours.
+All of our guides have been to seminars and/or in the field with some of the top scientists studying Yellowstone.
+If you truly want to learn about Yellowstone and its complex geology and microbiology and to learn about this truly unique and wild ecosystem, we invite you to contact us and join us on one of our sightseeing tours.